elisaca/LakeCREST/setup/README.md

 To setup the python environment with the necessary dependencies you can use the environment.yml provided.

 ## Setup using Anaconda Prompt
-Start your anaconda prompt and create the LakeCrest conda environment with the command (change file location to match your path):
+Start your anaconda prompt and create the LakeCrest conda environment with the command:

 `conda env create --name lakecrest --file "[...]\environment.yml"`